 - At the Breakaway

-- The Temple
+- The Demon Hunter

 Wanna befriend his electronic presence?
-Head over to the "Contact" page and you can find him on all the social media you can handle - including, if you've just come out of a six year coma, Friendster.
+Head over to the "Contact" page and you can find him on all the social media you can handle - including, if you've just come out of a fifteen year coma, Friendster.